lib-static/howto/howtos/generatingsite.md

 - Hold down the `ctrl` button on your keyboard

-- Click on the link displayed after "Server address" to open the website in your browser
+- Select the "Server address" link to open the local website in your browser

 {:.alert .alert-success}
 Now you can make edits in your text editor and see them in real-time!
 This means you don't need to push your changes before viewing them.